-4 Woodborough Conservation Area Appraisal - Gedling Borough Council - 2017
+&lt;sup>6 Woodborough Conservation Area Appraisal - Gedling Borough Council - 2017

-5 Arnold Local History Society website
+&lt;sup>7 Arnold Local History Society website

+The 19th century saw the development of larger premises (frame shops), an example of which survives in Woodborough (Desboroughs on Shelt Hill).
 These were more like a small factory and were the forerunners of full scale industrialisation of the process.